Brain Damage Caused by a Lack of Oxygen to Brain During Labor and Delivery

 In a lawsuit, it is not enough to show that the injury occurred; the parents must be able to demonstrate what the appropriate standard of care was, that the doctor or hospital breached that standard, and that the breach resulted in the injury to the baby.

 Medical malpractice may be compensable but claims must be brought within strict time frames.
 Parents of children with birth injuries should contact a lawyer to discuss the injury and whether a claim for damages exists.
-While it may be difficult to concentrate on money damages in a time of family crisis, a medical malpractice attorney can protect financial interests and seek compensation for medical bills incurred or those that lie ahead.
+While it may be difficult to concentrate on money damages in a time of family crisis, a medical malpractice lawyer can protect financial interests and seek compensation for medical bills incurred or those that lie ahead.
 Serious birth injury or trauma can require multiple surgeries, lengthy rehabilitation or even lifetime accommodation.